 This depends on the category in which you fly.
 In the open category, you can use the app GoDrone (GoDrone) to see which areas are not accessible for the open category.
 The app is only available in Dutch.
 However, a good rule of thumb is that red areas are not accessible in the OPEN category.
 Yellow areas are high-risk areas.
 Be careful when operating your drone here; consider privacy, for example.
 Purple and blue areas are restricted areas, sometimes temporarily.
 It usually contains a date and time when there is an increased risk.
 Green areas are NATURE2000 areas.
 You are not allowed to fly here.
 You can request a permit from the relevant province.

-If you fly in the specific category, the foreign Operational Authorisation (OA) allows the desired operations in The Netherlands.
+If you fly in the specific category, the Operational Authorisation (OA) allows the desired operations in the Netherlands.
 Generic OA’s, rather than precise ones, are most suitable.

 With a generic OA, you have more options than with a precise OA.
 For example, you might have an OA that only allows flights nearby stadiums.
 This is a precise OA.
 If your OA allows you to fly over sparsely populated areas, in controlled and uncontrolled airspace, this is considered a generic permit.
 With a generic permit, you are not limited in your operations.